Are You Doing Enough to Protect your Kidneys?

 - Exercise.
 Staying fit with regular exercise, whether it’s a walk, jog, run or strength training, will help reduce your blood pressure and therefore reduce your risk of developing chronic kidney disease.
 For some extra motivation to get a move on, check out four ways to break through your workout plateaus and how to get your workout mojo back.

 - Stay hydrated.
 Drinking plenty of fluids helps your kidneys function properly.
 If you’re sweating more than usual in hot summer weather or after a tough workout, be sure to drink more water to make up for the fluid lost.
-The Institute of Medicine says that men need approximately 13 cups (3 liters) of water daily, and women need approximately 9 cups (2.2 liters) daily.
+The Mayo Clinic says that men need about 15-16 cups (3.7 liters) of water daily, and women need about 11-13 cups (2.7 liters) daily.

 - Avoid smoking.
 Smoking slows the flow of blood to the kidneys, inhibiting their ability to function properly.
 Your risk of having kidney cancer increase by about 50 percent if you smoke.
 If you’re a smoker and want help quitting, head here.